 Migraine Without Aura: In contrast, migraine without aura does not lead to the development of any prophetic signal.
 Instead, a migraine headache develops just like any other headache.

 Some of the most common symptoms of both types of headaches include:

 Some people develop migraines that last for a few hours.
 Other migraines might last for more than a day.

 A chiropractor can help someone with headache treatment and migraine treatment.
 A chiropractor knows how to perform chiropractic adjustments to release muscles that might be leading to a tension headache.
 A chiropractor can also use adjustments and acupuncture to alter nerve signals and blood circulation that might be contributing to the development of a migraine.
-Trust a trained chiropractor to help with headache and migraine treatment while also avoiding side effects and complications.
+Trust a trained chiropractor to help with headache and migraine treatment in Lincoln while also avoiding side effects and complications.

 At Larson Chiropractic and Acupuncture, we know how debilitating all types of headaches can be.
 We will come up with a treatment plan that has been tailored to meet your individual needs.
 Call us today at (402) 421-1626 to learn more about how we can help you.
 We look forward to taking care of you and your family!